BCM-thresholds of non-principal ideals: Background

 Suppose $R$ is additionally $\bQ$-Gorenstein.
 We define $\tau_B(R, \fra^t)$ to be

-\end{definition} The definition of $\tau_B(R)$ makes sense without the $\bQ$-Gorenstein condition, but then there are other potential definitions that we do not know coincide (and there are even some issues in characteristic $p > 0$).
+viewed as an ideal of $R \cong H^d_{\fram}(\omega_R)^\vee$. \end{definition} The definition of $\tau_B(R)$ makes sense without the $\bQ$-Gorenstein condition, but then there are other potential definitions that we do not know coincide (and there are even some issues in characteristic $p > 0$).
 For some discussion of how these definitions compare in the case where $\tau_B(R) = R$ (the \BCM-regular case) see \cite[Definition 5.3.1]{CaiLeeMaSchwedeTuckerPerfectoidHilbertKunz}.

 We now state Matlis dual formulations of the above definitions.
 These statements are well known to experts, but we include them for future reference of the reader.

 \begin{lemma} With notation as in \autoref{def.TestIdealsViaMatlisDuality} we have that